 They mean easy weight gain and a ravenous appetite.

 Yes, insulin is a powerful fat-storing hormone and it directs your body to store fat in the liver and the rest of your body.
 Thus you will keep gaining weight, especially if you eat a lot of carbohydrates such as sugar and grains.
 If your insulin becomes increasingly ineffective you will not only become overweight you will probably become a type 2 diabetic as your blood sugar levels continue to rise.

 The HCV leads to insulin resistance which leads to fatty liver.
 The fatty liver leads to more liver inflammation and a higher risk of cirrhosis and liver cancer.
 More liver inflammation makes it easier for the HCV to damage your liver and aggravates the insulin resistance.

 So we must break the cycle and this is not hard to do if you understand how to get your insulin levels down.
 We can achieve this with –

 - Avoiding sugar in the diet, except for the sugars found in fresh fruits.

-- Eating more protein from eggs, cheese, plain yogurt, lean meats, seafood, poultry, lentils, nuts and seeds (ground flaxseeds, hemp seeds, tahina, pumpkin seeds)
+- Eating more protein from eggs, cheese, plain yogurt, lean meats, seafood, poultry, lentils, nuts, and seeds (ground flaxseeds, hemp seeds, tahini, pumpkin seeds).